1newstar/OracleScripts/Docs/sources/RMANCloning.rst

 $/TA/MAIN/Non Source/Dev DBA/Database Release/control\_script/Create\_UV\_Users/Main

-The controlling script is named execute.sql and this *must* be edited prior to *running as the FCS user*.
+The controlling script is named ``_execute.sql`` and this *must* be edited prior to *running as the FCS user*.
 Only one line needs to be changed:

 ..  code-block:: sql

-    PK_ACCESS_SETUP.UPDATE_ACCESS('???');
+    conf := '???';

-Replace '???' in the above with one of the other values listed in the file itself.
+Replace '???' in the above with one of the values listed in the file itself.
 The value depends on the "type" of the database.
 Currently, valid values are:

 +----+---------------------------+